 After execution, it is clear that Tarte au Sucre has generated the most revenue and that Chocolade has generated the least.

-In the HTML viewer, users are able to make adjustments to the chart without having to re-execute the report.
+In the Report Viewer users are able to make adjustments to the chart without having to re-execute the report.
 Right clicking on the chart will bring up a series of menus.

 These menus include: